diamondspacering/podfic-tracker-database/README.md

 - Create a podficcer in the `podficcer` table for yourself.
 Some things assume a podficcer with the id of `1` already exists, and this is treated as you/the default podficcer, so this is why.
 - It is possible some pages will crash if there's nothing in the database, you may need to manually create some podfics, etc.
 - For Voiceteams, you need to manually create a `voiceteam_event` for each `event` that is a Voiceteam that you want to do voiceteam-specific things for.
 If you don't, when you try to click into that Voiceteam the app will rerender infinitely and probably crash.
 Yes this is bad no I don't currently have plans to fix it.
 TODO: add a dummy Voiceteam event to base yours off of?
+- TODO: `tag_mappings.json`

 ### App

-Have node and npm installed.
+Have node and npm (or whatever other package manager you want to use) installed.
 In the project root directory, run `npm install`.
 Run `npm run dev` to run the project.
 Probably possible to build?
 Haven't done that yet.
 Project is at `http://localhost:3001`.

 ## Usage